joolstorrentecalo/gitlab-foss/doc/ci/environments/kubernetes_dashboard.md

 1. Select **Operate > Environments**.
 1. Select the environment associated with the agent for Kubernetes.
 1. Select the **Kubernetes overview** tab.

-A list of pods is displayed.
-Select a pod to view its details.

 ### Flux sync status